 Anna is pleasantly surprised we are on her side.
 Hippie has his goofy grin on.

 The moms are enthusiastic hosts, meeting Jack for the first time.
 I tell them I prayed to Jace, and He sent me Jack, who kicks me under the table.
-He says I’m acting like Robby.
+He whispers that I am acting like Robby.

-He’s right.
+He is right.
 I figure all the pre-teens chasing gay boys at youth group will be enough entertainment for the night.
-Feeding the four of us teenagers is right up the moms’ alley.
+Feeding four teenagers is right up the moms’ alley.
 We finish off all of it, even the dump cake.
 Since taking the pledge, Anna has stopped trying to slim herself into teen anorexia.
 I enjoy watching the country girl gorge herself.

 At the church, we set up our practice amps and mics.
 We ask the youth leader if he minds if we play hymns for everyone.
 He is wide-eye with wonder that we’re at his church.
 Naturally, any thirty something unmarried male youth leader is up on pre-teen pop music.
 He knows all about us.